g-votte/abci-optuna-horovod-example/README.md

 # ABCI Optuna Examples

-This is an tutorial material to use Optuna in the [ABCI](https://abci.ai/) infrastructure (unofficial).
+This is a tutorial material to use Optuna in the [ABCI](https://abci.ai/) infrastructure (unofficial).

 This tutorial describes: